No Academic Disadvantage

 Plagiarism is the presentation of work for credit without appropriate attribution.
 Whether deliberate or inadvertent, it is unacceptable, and subject to the procedures outlined in the UCC Plagiarism Policy.

-The procedures outlined in the Plagiarism Policy must be strictly adhered to in a timely manner.
+The procedures outlined in the Plagiarism Policy must be strictly adhered by all parties and applied in a timely manner.

 A student is not required to inform a Department/School/Programme Director that they are applying to the Mitigation process.

 Students may not be refused access to the Mitigation process at local level, nor should any process to evaluate their circumstances in terms of mitigation be undertaken.

 Where a student experiencing mitigating circumstances wishes to defer an examination, they can apply using the relevant application form.
 Applications must be accompanied by appropriate supporting documentation.

 Deferral of examinations will only be considered through this process; deferral of examinations may not be approved or denied at local level.